freedomotic/fd-developer-manual/docs/source/plugins/plugin-manifest-configuration.rst

       </properties>
    </config>

-Every plugin has a unique input **Messaging Channel** used for message exchange; it is addressed using the info you put in the manifest file.
+Every plugin has an unique input **Messaging Channel** used for message exchange; it is addressed using the info you put in the manifest file.
 For plugins the Channel name is: ``app.actuators.CATEGORY.SHORT-NAME.in``.

 The manifest file is the **ONLY** place where you should add configuration parameters for your plugin.
-You should not use external files; the manifest is all you need to include complex configuration options that can be changed at runtime using a Freedomotic frontend.
+You should not use external files.

-**You can add custom properties to this list.
-The properties can be retrieved programmatically this way:**
+You can add custom properties to this list.
+The properties can be retrieved programmatically this way:

 .. code:: java